 Since I was working long days and nights, Ed was left to his own devices, sightseeing by himself and trying to practice his Italian on impatient Roman waiters.

 Once our shoot was over (disastrous, as it turned out, since it rained every day), Ed and I left Rome and spent another week touring around the hill towns of Umbria: Orvieto, Perugia, Spoleto, Todi.

 We went on our third trip with another couple while I was pregnant with Jack and our friend was pregnant with her youngest daughter.
 This time we flew into Milan and visited the Lombardy region (Bergamo, Lake Como, Lake Garda, Verona) and Venice, and then continued down to Emilia-Romagna (Ravenna, Forli, Bologna and Parma).

 By this time, Ed was fairly proficient with his Italian and would take every opportunity to converse with the natives.
-They, in turn, really appreciated his efforts, since it is fairly unusual to find an American tourist who can do more than order pasta and wine and ask for the bathroom.
+They, in turn, really appreciated his efforts, since it is fairly unusual to find an American tourist who can do more than order pasta and ask for the bathroom.
 The fact that I was pregnant seemed to make us even more attractive to the locals, and we were adopted by strangers everywhere we went, with offers to show us around their village and invitations to join them for a drink in their wine cellars.
 (Italians don’t seem to think a little wine enjoyed by a pregnant woman is at all harmful to a baby).

 Until Ed’s first house hunting trip in 2015 we had not been back to Italy since 1997 when we visited Sicily to celebrate our 10th anniversary.
-But all that time we had fantasized about buying a place in Central or Northern Italy one day.
+But during all that time we had fantasized about buying a place in Central or Northern Italy one day.